A simple guide to your ASO first steps

 - Look for high volume (meaning highly popular) keywords : it’s of course more efficient to be visible on highly popular keywords.

-- Balance with competition: volume isn’t the only indicator you need to look for.
-How competitive a keyword is (meaning how many apps already rank for that keyword and will appear in the search results) matters a lot.
+- Balance with difficulty: volume isn’t the only indicator you need to look for.
+How competitive a keyword is (meaning how many apps already rank for that keyword and how strong the top 10 apps that already rank are) matters a lot.
 Some words are so competitive that unless your app already has a huge recognition, it’s nearly impossible to get in the top results.
+To help you recognize if you have a reasonable chance of managing to rank on a difficult keyword, we’ve also developed the Chance indicator.

 Now that you’ve chosen the keywords you’re going to target, you need to add them to your app’s metadata.